Letter grades get erased from school, with little consensus on how to replace them

 Pushing for 'pass'

-The debate in Montgomery County reflects a broader tension: While many agree grading should be relaxed, some parents and students don’t want to give up high marks already earned.
+The debate in Montgomery reflects a broader tension: While many agree grading should be relaxed, some parents and students don’t want to give up high marks already earned.

-In March, Maryland state officials raised the possibility of using a pass-fail approach to fourth quarter.
+In March, Maryland state officials raised the possibility of using a pass/fail approach to the fourth quarter.
 But the state superintendent ultimately offered no formal advice, saying grading will be left up to each school system.

-On April 19, Montgomery County announced it would move to a “pass” or “incomplete” system for the fourth quarter.
+On April 19, Montgomery announced that it would move to a “pass” or “incomplete” system for the fourth quarter.
 But students earned traditional letter grades for the third quarter, and there’s disagreement about which mark students would get for the semester.
-School administrators recommended a pass-incomplete or credit-no credit approach but said they are still gathering information.
+School administrators recommended a pass/incomplete or credit/no credit approach but said they are still gathering information.
 Some say students should have the option of getting letter grades for the semester.
 Only semester grades appear on the high school transcripts given to colleges.

 School board member Patricia O’Neill, who represents the Bethesda-Potomac area, is pushing to allow students the option of a letter grade.
 The school board is slated to vote at its May 12 meeting.